pr4s4di/Technical-Test-LIF/README.md

 2. Include a `README.md` file in your repository with instructions on how to run the app.
 3. Send the repository link to us.

+> **⚠️ Important:** Please verify your build instructions before submitting. **If we cannot run your application successfully by following the instructions provided in your README, your submission will be considered failed.**

 ---
 *Happy Coding!*